Poole scores 41, Thompson 31, Warriors beat Blazers 118-112 - KTVZ

 Golden State had cut him in the preseason then brought him back.

-“We don’t win the championship without him, I know that,” Kerr said.
+“We don’t win the championship without him, I know that,” Warriors coach Steve Kerr said.

 TIP-INS